 With big style, big personality, and an even bigger bank account, Roxy Earle is a dynamic force on The Real Housewives of Toronto.
 At just 33-years-old, Roxy has already conquered the corporate world, has her own evolving lifestyle brand, and so the move to reality TV seems like the logical next step at winning over an audience.

-With her bold, fabulous, no-filter personality, Roxy possess the kind of unapologetic persona that reality TV dreams are made of.
+With her bold, fabulous, no-filter personality, Roxy possesses the kind of unapologetic persona that reality TV dreams are made of.
 We had a chance to chat with the rising star about everything from fan reactions, her corporate background (which may be the reason she was so offended at Kara’s ‘corporate wife’ comment from episode two), and what it feels like to represent a type of woman you very rarely see on The Real Housewives.

 Are you prepared for how your life is going to change now that you’re on The Real Housewives of Toronto?